-This study is looking at a combination of drugs given before surgery vs. surgery alone, which is used to treat this type of cancer.
+This study is looking at a combination of the usual immunotherapy plus radiation used to treat this type of cancer plus a study drug.
 This different combination of drugs may increase your side effects or may cause new side effects.